-Will be made available in other formats that re clear and user friendly e.g. Braille, Audio tape, Large print, In symbol format, Using ICT systems, Translated.
+Will be made available in other formats that re clear and user friendly e.g. Braille, Audio, Large print, In symbol format, Using ICT systems, Translated.
 Information may be shared with parents by telephone if that is more appropriate.

 When advertising posts, or interviewing applicants or deciding on appointments the Governors and staff will follow the necessary procedures and will not discriminate against people with disabilities.

 Should a member of staff become disabled, the Governing Body will make reasonable adjustments to that person’s employment arrangements or to the premises in order to enable them to continue in post.
 All members of staff are entitled to professional development and training and are expected to take advantage of a continuous programme of professional development.

 This school will liaise with specialists to support individual pupils.
 Among these specialists are the following: Physiotherapists, Speech Therapists, Doctors, School Nurse, Social workers, Staff of the voluntary and statutory agencies.